M: morrell - Munroe

 As the Soviet alleged bad guy with the all-telling beard numerous disqualifications were inevitable, but he was surprisingly allowed victories over Dazzler Joe Cornelius and Judo Al Hayes before being presented as the sacrificial offering to Billy Robinson at the Royal Albert Hall.

-Not to be confused with Alec Munro, the policeman from Govan, who at the start of the Twentieth century wrestled Hackenschmidt, Madrali and travelled to America to face Frank Gotch.
+Not to be confused with his uncle, also Alec Munro, the policeman from Govan, who at the start of the Twentieth century wrestled Hackenschmidt, Madrali and travelled to America to face Frank Gotch.